utep-cs-systems-courses/arch1-project2-mherr305/project/README.md

-Blinky-Buzzy Toy has capable to perfom different task.On the LED screen board you will find four different switches.
+Blinky-Buzzy Toy is capable to perfom different tasks.On the LED screen board you will find four different switches.
 Each of them will activate the machine to do certain things.